camswords/raspberry-pi-instagram-printer/README.md

 #### Initial Pi setup ####

-1. Download the latest raspbian instance from https://www.raspberrypi.org/downloads/
+1. Download the latest raspbian instance from https://www.raspberrypi.org/downloads/ (recommend: 2015-11-21-raspbian-jessie-lite)
 1. Unzip the zip file, using p7zip if unzip can't do it (`brew install p7zip`, `7za x [filename]`)
 1. Install the image on to a Pi.
 Recommend if you have a mac: http://alltheware.wordpress.com/2012/12/11/easiest-way-sd-card-setup/
 1. Boot your Pi